lchac/python-algorithms/README.md

-# Some Algorithms
+# Sorting Algorithms

-Implementing some algorithms in Python...
+Implementing some sorting algorithms in Python...
 Just for fun! :D